-History of Trinity Evangelical Lutheran Church in Warren
+History of Trinity Evangelical Lutheran Church in Warren, OH

-Until 1943 there was no Lutheran Church-Missouri Synod in Warren.
+Until 1943 there was no Lutheran Church-Missouri Synod congregations in Warren, OH.

 Mr. and Mrs. Edgar W Husemann and their son Robert, who had moved from Chicago to Warren, Ohio, attended the Lutheran Hour Rally in Cleveland in the Fall of 1942.
 At that time, Dr. Walter A Maier was the Lutheran Hour speaker and was a friend of Mr. Husemann.
 Conversation between the two disclosed the Husemanns lived in Warren where there was no Lutheran Church of the Missouri Synod.
 The two made plans to do something about it.